nginxinc/nginx-azure-workshops/labs/lab7/readme.md

 - Test access logs within log analytics workspace

+- Explore Azure Monitoring for NGINX for Azure

 ## Pre-Requisites

 - Within your NGINX for Azure resource, you must have enabled sending metrics to Azure monitor.